-Delivering updates securely, maintaining the identity of the communication endpoints, and ensuring message authentication is critical to a secure software update.
+Delivering updates securely, maintaining the identity of the communication endpoints, ensuring message authentication, together with integration with hardware security solutions are critical factors in a secure software update.
 This section gives a brief overview of how Mender ensures a secure end-to-end update process.

 A Device, running the Mender client, communicates with the Mender server in order to authorize, get updates, update inventory data, and deliver status information.

 Communication between the client and server happens via a REST API over a TLS-encrypted channel.
 The Mender client relies on the operating system’s root Certificate Authorities (CAs) to verify the server identity by default.
 You can also configure the client to use a specific certificate for chain validation, e.g. when using self-signed certificates.

 This ensures that the Mender client will only connect to a verified server, and no man-in-the-middle attack is possible.